olegpopadko/luminaire/README.md

 php app/console assetic:dump --env=prod --no-debug
 ```

-- Configure crontab by adding next command (istruction for command you can find on [How to Spool Emails][1] page) for sending email:
+- Configure crontab by adding next command (instructions for command you can find on [How to Spool Emails][1] page) for sending email:

 ```bash
 php app/console swiftmailer:spool:send --env=prod